dymmond/edgy/docs/shell.md

 #### Example

-Let us see an example using example using Ravyn and we will have:
+Let us see an example using Ravyn and we will have:

 * Three [models](./models.md):
     * User - From an [ravyn application][ravyn_application] `accounts`.